IBM-Blockchain/blockchain-vscode-extension/README.md

   - Install the Win32 version into `C:\OpenSSL-Win32` on 32-bit systems
   - Install the Win64 version into `C:\OpenSSL-Win64` on 64-bit systems

-If you require sudo/root to install npm modules, the extension won't be able to automatically install the generator that is used to create a smart contract project.
-You will need to run the following command to install the dependencies:

-`npm install -g yo generator-fabric`

 You can check your installed versions by running the following commands from a terminal:
 - `node --version`
 - `npm --version`
-- `yo --version`
 - `docker --version`
 - `docker-compose --version`